peholmst-sandbox/walking-vaadin-skeleton/README.md

 - Code formatter for the Maven project
 - Native image build
 - No security
-    - There will be a how-to guide explaining how to add security (login, logout, authorization, audit logging)
+    - There will be a meat-on-the-bones-guide explaining how to add security (login, logout, authorization, audit logging)
 - No internationalization
-    - There will be a how-to guide explaining how to add internationalization
+    - There will be a meat-on-the-bones-guide explaining how to add internationalization

+## Missing Features

+- Integration test for the React view

+## Open Questions

+- There is no router layout in React.
+Having two layouts in the same application makes things complicated.
+Still, if you intend to write your UI in React, the generated skeleton should contain one in React.
+  - Should it be possible to customize the generated skeleton to use either a Flow or a React layout?
+  - If so, should there still be a Flow view with a React layout, and a React view with a Flow layout?
+- The native image build could be removed and moved to a meat-on-the-bones-guide that also explains the exceptions and pitfalls you may encounter when doing a native build of a Spring app.
+- Can we get rid of the code formatter Maven plugin?
+- Can we get rid of the Maven wrapper?
+- What should the generated `.gitignore` file look like?